csdms/bmi/docs/source/governance.md

 ### Council decision making

-If it becomes necessary for the Steering Council to produce a formal decision, then they will use a form of the [Apache Foundation voting process].
-This is a formalized version of consensus, in which +1 votes indicate agreement, -1 votes are vetoes (and must be accompanied with a rationale, as above), and fractional votes (e.g. -0.5, +0.5) can be used if one wishes to express an opinion without registering a full veto.
+If it becomes necessary for the BMI Council to produce a formal decision, then they will use a form of the [Apache Foundation voting process].
+This is a formalized version of consensus, in which `+1` votes indicate agreement, `-1` votes are vetoes (and must be accompanied with a rationale, as above), and fractional votes (e.g. `-0.5`, `+0.5`) can be used if one wishes to express an opinion without registering a full veto.
 These numeric votes can also be used informally to get a general sense of the Community's feelings on some issue.
 A formal vote only occurs if explicitly declared, and if this does occur then the vote should be